mokuda2/senioryearreflection/_posts/2022-03-03-Opposites-versus-Complements.md

 For our date, we went to CHOM Burger.
 I felt pretty vulnerable, but I also felt like those kinds of situations were good to be in.
 It definitely got me out of my comfort zone.
 I was pretty sure other people knew he was gay just by looking at him, and I was the only one who was talking to him.

 Dylan was studying philosophy at BYU and planned to do a PhD in poetry.
 It was something I had never heard of, but it sounded interesting.
-We then went to his place and watched Inception.
+We then went to his place and watched _Inception_.
 I kind of got clues that he liked me.
 Anytime there was a pause in our conversation, he'd look at me kinda dreamily.
 Or when we were watching the movie, he asked if he could hold my hand.

 “Sure,” I said plainly.
 But I didn't feel anything romantic with him.